Original music. Reflections on 2020 from the NSW Central West.

 - Oberon Visitor Information Centre, 48 Ross St Oberon

-Digital versions of each track are also available from many of the artists’ preferred platform or site (we’ll add the links below as they become available) and Arts OutWest will share a Spotify playlist linking them together (when available).
+Digital versions of each track are also available from many of the artists’ preferred platform or site (we’ll add the links below as they become available) .
 We’ve done it this ways because it is important to Arts OutWest that the ownership and any digital sales of the tracks remains with the artists themselves.
 Part of the project has included professional development for the artists around making sure they’re set up to receive APRA/ AMCOSS royalties.

 The album “While the World Waits”: